Maayan12k/Maayan12k/README.md

 # Maayan Israel

 ## About Me
 I am a Computer Science student at **California Polytechnic University, Pomona**.
-I have a passion for **full-stack development** and **high-performance computing**, and I have worked on various projects that showcase my technical skills and problem-solving abilities.
+I have a passion for **full-stack development** and **high-performance computing**, and I have worked on an assortment of projects that showcase my technical skills and problem-solving abilities.
 Feel free to check out my organizations tab, which showcase a few projects I have collaborated on!

 ## Experience
 - **Amazon - Software Development Engineer (May 2025)**